barryw/Chess/README.md

 #### How do I build it?

 It's all built with KickAssembler, which really is a Kick Ass Assembler!
 It makes it very easy to build 6502/6510 code and has a nice java-like language built in.
+You can download your own copy here: http://theweb.dk/KickAssembler/Main.html

 There's a docker image containing KickAssembler that you can use.
 You will need to have `Make` and `docker` installed to run this.